WiktoriaZ19/BazyDanych/lab2_window/lab2-window.md

 select * from t
 where id between 1 and 200;

--- window function z użyciem window i datepart (Postgresql, SQLite) with t as (
+-- window function z użyciem window i datepart with t as (
 	select id, productid, date, productname, categoryid, unitprice, avg(unitprice) over window_cat as avg_price_for_cat,